Sparsity-Inducing Categorical Prior Improves Robustness of the Information Bottleneck: Experimental Results

 \subsubsection{Rotation}

-In this scenario we evaluate the models trained on MNIST data with increasingly rotated digits following~\cite{ovadia2019can}, which simulates the scenario of data that is moderately out of distribution to the data used for training the model.
-We show the results of the experiments in Fig.~\ref{OOD_rotation}, where we can see that \texttt{CP-IB} with the compound distribution prior outperforms the rest of the five models in terms of the prediction error, log likelihood, and Brier score, we also note that the performance of the Drop-VIB has the lowest performance in this scenario, which is more apparent in the log-likelihood plot.
+In this scenario, we evaluate the models trained on MNIST data with increasingly rotated digits following~\cite{ovadia2019can}, which simulates the scenario of data that are moderately out of distribution to the data used for training the model.
+We show the results of the experiments in panel (c) in \hyperref[fig:Perf_MNIST]{Fig. 3}.
+We can see that \texttt{SparC-IB} with the compound distribution prior outperforms the rest of the five models in terms of log-likelihood, we also note that the performance of the Drop-VIB has the lowest in this scenario.